Ramayapatnam Port

-Ramayapatnam Port is a deep-sea port at Ramayapatnam in Nellore district of Andhra Pradesh.
+Ramayapatnam Port is a deep-sea port at Ramayapatnam in Prakasam district of Andhra Pradesh.
 The port is being constructed by the Ramayapatnam Port Development Corporation Limited under the Andhra Pradesh Maritime Board, an organization of the Government of Andhra Pradesh.

 The port consists of an artificial harbour surrounded by Breakwaters.
 Cargo will be handled through container berths, coal berths and multi-purpose berths located within the harbour.
 It will have a maximum depth of 16 m and will be able to accommodate panamax vessels.
 According to the Andhra Pradesh Maritime Board, the draft of the port will be around 15.5 m, which accommodate 85,000 deadweight tonnage vessels at the harbour's jetties.

 Location and meteorology

 The Ramayapatnam Port is situated on the shore of the Bay of Bengal at 15.019167° north latitude and 80.052500° east longitude.
 It is located about 13 km southeast of Ulavapadu and 80 km south of Ongole.
 Distance from Krishnapatnam Port to Ramayapatnam port is 83 km, and is located north from Krishnapatnam.
 There are no protected areas—ecologically sensitive areas, marine national parks, wildlife sanctuaries, etc.—within a 10 km radius of the port.

-The Ramayapatnam region is characterized by a hot subtropical climate, with harsh summers and annually recurring monsoon monsoons.
+The Ramayapatnam region is characterized by a hot subtropical climate, with harsh summers and annually recurring monsoons.
 Ramayapatnam experiences seasonal temperature variation; the climate is hot and humid with seasonal rainfall varying between 18-40°C. April and May are the warmest months, while December and January are the coldest months.
 The average monthly temperature is above 30°C from April to July and the maximum monthly temperature is 42°C in May.
 August to March temperatures are below 30°C, and January and December are the lowest monthly temperatures of 20°C. The port receives most of its seasonal rainfall from the southwest monsoon from June to September and the northeast monsoon (October to December).
 The near shore is relatively steeper due to the effect of high waves during the monsoon season.
 Due to low pressure in the Bay of Bengal, cyclones with wind speeds above 60 km/h occur in the coastal area of Ramaypatnam, especially during May and September to November, but cyclones are more frequent in October.

 The area is covered by coastal alluvium consisting of occasional layers of sand and clay.
 The upper layer consists of sand with fresh water aquifer at a depth of 6 mto 7 m, and the next layer consists of silt and clay with saline aquifer.
 Hard rock schist lies at greater depth.
 The area near Tettu village west of the port area is covered by laterite followed by schist layers.
 The port falls under Class III seismic zone as per Seismic Zone Map of India IS: 1893 Part 1, 2002, which indicating a moderate risk of earthquakes.
 According to the bathymetric survey, the water depth is 20 meters at a distance of 13 km from the shoreline.